haneemonshasha-wq/haneemonshasha-wq/README.md

 ### 👑 **The Sovereign Identity**

-> *"At 16, while the world distracts itself with noise, I command logic and architect algorithms.
-Age is irrelevant—executing total control over data is the only metric that matters."*
+> *"I am now 16 years old, while the world is distracted by noise and gossip.
+Back then, I was focused on logic, algorithms, development, and hard work.
+Age is not an excuse to stop acquiring knowledge,  This age is the first step in building the future.
+Whoever doesn't make the most of their time will lose a lot in the future, and I don't accept loss.
+(If you don't own You will own )"*

 ---